Terms and Conditions of participation

 3. Eligibility & Entry Requirements

-3.1 The Prize is open to individuals aged 18 years and older at close of submissions on 31 October 2025.
+3.1 The Hope Prize is open to individuals aged 18 and over at the time of the submission deadline (31 October 2025).

-3.2 Applicants may reside anywhere in the world.
+3.2 Writers from anywhere in the world are welcome to enter.
 All entries must be submitted in English.

-3.3 The Prize is not open to employees or contractors of The Hope Prize, affiliated partners, judges, their immediate families, or anyone professionally connected to the administration of the Prize.
+3.3 The Prize is not open to employees or contractors of The Hope Prize, our partners, judges, their immediate families, or anyone professionally involved in the administration of the competition.

-3.4 Submissions must be original short stories and narrative nonfiction under 5,000 words, and should address themes of hope, courage, or resilience, as described in the submission guidelines.
+3.4 We accept original short stories or narrative nonfiction (up to 5,000 words) that explore themes of hope, courage, or resilience, as outlined in our submission guidelines.

-3.6 Entries must not have been previously published in print or online in a commercial context.
+3.6 Stories must not have been previously published in a commercial context (e.g. in books, magazines, journals, or paid websites).

 4. Submission Fees